-In principle, it is fairly straightforward to regularize the resonance should one want to do so, see for example the stationary phase approximation used by Steinhoff et al (2016).
+4In principle, it is fairly straightforward to regularize the resonance should one want to do so; see, for example, the stationary phase approximation used by Steinhoff et al. (2016).
 However, as it is not clear how this procedure changes when the problem is considered in general relativity, and the spirit of our strategy is to facilitate an intuitive extension in that direction, we will leave the singular behaviour in the phenomenological model.

 Figure 1.
-Comparing the effective Love number $k_l^{\text{eff}}$ from (10) with $\delta = 1 - 2C$ to the results from Steinhoff et al (2016), for both l = 2 and l = 3.
-The dashed horizontal lines represent the static Love number ( $k_l^{\text{eff}}$ in the $\Omega \to 0$ limit).
-The results of Steinhoff et al (2016) are shown as solid curves (blue for l = 2 and red for l = 3).
-Estimates from (10) are shown for the range $\epsilon = 0.85 - 0.9$ with the latter representing the lower edge of the filled band in each case.
-The particular choice $\epsilon = 0.875$ (dashed black curves) provides an an excellent fit to the results from Steinhoff et al (2016).
-Finally, we indicate the region beyond the (approximate) merger frequency, $\Omega M \geq 0.057$ in this case, by the shaded area in the figure.
+Comparing the effective Love number k_l^{eff} from (10) with $\delta = 1 - 2C$ to the results from Steinhoff et al. (2016), for both l = 2 and 3.
+The dashed horizontal lines represent the static Love number (k_l^{eff} in the $\Omega \rightarrow 0$ limit).
+The results of Steinhoff et al. (2016) are shown as solid curves (blue for l = 2 and red for l = 3).
+Estimates from (10) are shown for the range $\epsilon = 0.85$ -0.9 with the latter representing the lower edge of the filled band in each case.
+The particular choice $\epsilon = 0.875$ (dashed black curves) provides an excellent fit to the results from Steinhoff et al. (2016).
+Finally, we indicate the region beyond the (approximate) merger frequency, $\Omega M \gtrsim 0.057$ in this case, by the shaded area in the figure.